-According to the Registration Statement, each Share will represent a fractional undivided beneficial interest in the ether held by the Trust.
-The Trust's assets will consist of ether held by the Custodian on behalf of the Trust.
+According to the Registration Statement, each Share will represent a fractional undivided beneficial interest in the Trust.
+The Trust's assets will consist of ETH held by the Custodian on behalf of the Trust.
 The Trust generally does not intend to hold cash or cash equivalents.
 However, there may be situations where the Trust will unexpectedly hold cash on a temporary basis.